pprimm/blue-pill-blink/README.md

 ## How to use this repository
 Just Clone this repository, open in VSCode with the Platformio IDE previously installed, connect your ST-Link to your Blue Pill, plug in your ST-Link to your PC via USB and upload.
-If you get errors, make sure you have the STM32 Platform installed in Platformio (STM32 4.6.0 used to compile and test on 2019-02-17)...see references below.
+If you get errors, make sure you have the STM32 Platform installed in Platformio (STM32 4.6.0 used to compile and test on 2019-02-17)...see links above.
 You can DM me if you get stuck [@PiercePrimm](https://twitter.com/PiercePrimm).

 ## References
 - [Blue Pill Board for Platformio](https://docs.platformio.org/en/latest/boards/ststm32/bluepill_f103c8.html)